Eviction for Nonpayment

 A: No!
 A Notice of Deficiency or Notice of Foreclosure Sale is often posted on the renter’s door by the lender when the owner is not paying the mortgage.
 But that is not a reason to stop paying the rent.
-The current owner can still give a 3-day notice to pay or vacate and then file a lawsuit to evict a non-paying tenant.
+The current owner can still give a 3-business-day notice to pay or vacate and then file a lawsuit to evict a non-paying tenant.
 It is no defense that the landlord isn’t paying on the mortgage.

 Q: Can the landlord evict me if they claim that I damaged something and I refuse to pay?

-A: Except for some subsidized rentals, a landlord can give a written 3-day notice to pay or vacate for unpaid rent, late fees, damage allegedly caused by the tenant, or anything else that’s included in the rental agreement.
+A: Except for some subsidized rentals, a landlord can give a written 3-business-day notice to pay or vacate for unpaid rent, late fees, damage allegedly caused by the tenant, or anything else that’s included in the rental agreement.
 As a rule, the tenant is responsible for any damages caused by the tenant or the tenant’s guests over and above reasonable wear and tear.
 The landlord can demand payment for the cost of repairs.
-If the tenant doesn’t pay or move within 3 calendar days, the landlord can file a lawsuit to evict the tenant.
+If the tenant doesn’t pay or move within 3 business days, the landlord can file a lawsuit to evict the tenant.

 Q: What kind of notice is required to start the eviction process for nonpayment?